The Women’s Mental Health Network (WMHN) invites you to its Women’s Mental Health – A Way Forward event on gender-sensitive mental health.

 The WMHN is a collaboration between us here in St Patrick’s Mental Health Services (SPMHS) and the National Women’s Council (NWC) to bring together people and organisations with a committed interest in women’s mental health issues.

-The event gives an opportunity to place the findings of the Gender-Sensitive Mental Health report in the wider context of emerging research on women’s mental health.
-As such, other recent reports, which share the goal of making mental health policy and service better responsive to women and girls’ needs, will also be explored.
+The event gave an opportunity to place the findings of the Gender-Sensitive Mental Health report in the wider context of emerging research on women’s mental health.
+As such, other recent reports, which share the goal of making mental health policy and service better responsive to women and girls’ needs, were also explored.

 Speakers